jojo157/Delightful-Penguins/README.md

 > I want to see a list of orders in date order.

 The Artist has a navigation option of Orders.
 All orders are shown on this page in date order of newest first.
-The layout is the same as shown previous for the customers orders.
+The layout is the same as shown previous for the customers' orders.

 ### Functionality Testing